fpaupier/tensorflow-serving_sidecar/docs/tf_server_k8s.md

 2. Create a container cluster
  - First we create a [Google Kubernetes Engine](https://cloud.google.com/container-engine/) cluster for service deployment.
-Due to the free trial limitation you cannot do more than 2 nodes here, you can either upgrade or go with the two nodes which will be good enough for our use case.
+Due to the free trial limitation you cannot do more than 2 nodes here, you can either upgrade or go with the two nodes which will be good enough for our use case. (_You are limited to a quota of 8 CPUs in your free trial._)
  ```bash
 gcloud container clusters create faster-rcnn-serving-cluster --num-nodes 2 --zone 'us-east1'
 ```
 You may update the `zone` arg, you can choose among _e.g_: `europe-west1`, `asia-east1` - You check all the zones available with `gcloud compute zones list`.
-_Note:_ You are limited to a quota of 8 CPUs in your free trial.

 ![Cluster initialization](../assets/cluster_creation.png)

 3. Set the default cluster for gcloud container command and pass cluster credentials to [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/).